-He was then recruited to the San Diego Unit of the American Cancer Society, where he established several highly visible events in the North County prior to being promoted to Associate Executive Director with the unit office in San Diego.
-After six successful years with ACS, he moved on to San Diego State University, assuming the role of Director of Alumni and University Development.
-There Mr. Talmo set records for alumni giving and again produced several highly visible events and was chosen by San Diego Magazine to its list of watchable community members in 1989.
+He was then recruited to the San Diego unit of the American Cancer Society, where he established several highly visible events in North County prior to being promoted to associate executive director.
+After six successful years with ACS, he moved to San Diego State University as the director of alumni and university development.
+There, Rich set records for alumni giving and again produced several highly visible events.
+He was named to San Diego magazine’s list of watchable community members.

-After an accomplished 18-year career in San Diego he moved north to Menlo College in Atherton, where as Vice President of College Relations he was able to resurrect international and domestic alumni giving, and his worldwide travels reconnected relationships and restored institutional communication.
+After an accomplished 16-year career in San Diego, he moved north to Menlo College in the San Francisco Bay area.
+As vice president of college relations, he restored a flagging international and domestic alumni giving program by rebuilding relationships and restoring consistent institutional communication.
 His efforts led to several six- and seven-figure gifts to the college, establishing endowments in support of the business department, library and the general fund.

-After a six-year hiatus from advancement and a successful transition into the executive recruiting vertical, Talmo returned to development as the CEO of the Chabot College Foundation in Hayward.
-The College serves a community that endures a 63% poverty level, bordering the City of Oakland.
-Local businesses and donors had lost contact with the College and its mission.
-Over a five-year period, Talmo built the Foundation Board, positioned the College with the business community, developed several highly visible events and restored the campuses relationship with regional leaders.
-Taking the Chabot College Foundation from start up to a respected philanthropic entity, Talmo was able to close the largest private gift in the institution’s history ($800,000), enabling the College to open an educational center in its northernmost boundary.
-In moving south to Palomar College, he left Chabot College with an established Foundation, cash reserves and a respected position in the territory.
-He was recognized by the Network of California Community College Foundations with the Golden Eagle Award in 2007 for his outstanding work and leadership at Chabot.
+After a six-year hiatus from advancement and a successful transition into the private sector as an executive recruiter, Talmo returned to development as the CEO of the Chabot College Foundation in Hayward, California.
+The college serves a community bordering Oakland that endures a 63% poverty level.
+Local businesses and donors had lost contact with the college and its mission.
+Over a five-year period, Talmo built and energized the Foundation board, positioned the college with the business community, developed several highly visible events, and restored the campus’ relationship with regional leaders.
+His tenure at Chabot culminated with securing the largest private gift in the institution’s history ($800,000), enabling the college to open an educational center.
+Rich left Chabot College with a foundation that had community recognition, and solid cash reserves.
+He was recognized by the Network of California Community College Foundations with the Golden Eagle Award in 2007 for his outstanding work and leadership at Chabot College.